rbalestr-lab/stable-pretraining.github.io/dev/_sources/auto_examples/index.rst

 .. raw:: html

-      <div class="sphx-glr-thumbnail-title">This script demonstrates how to retrieve data from wandb using the stable-SSL library and create plots from it.</div>
+      <div class="sphx-glr-thumbnail-title">This script demonstrates how to retrieve data from wandb using the stable_pretraining library and create plots from it.</div>
     </div>